word/freebsd_flash_installer/README.md

 git clone https://github.com/word/freebsd_flash_installer.git
 ```

 In freebsd_flash_installer/etc/ you'll find a couple of example configuration files.
-One for a generic FreeBSD installation with a few packages and one for an alix firewall.
-You can use those examples and craft your own config that suits your needs, but for now we'll use the generic config (generic.conf).
+One for a generic FreeBSD installation with a few additional packages and one for an alix firewall.
+You can use these examples and craft your own config that suits your needs, but for for the sake of this example we'll use the generic config (generic.conf).

 Plug in your flash card/USB stick, run _dmesg_ and note down the device name (e.g. da0)